 I wrote an awareness post last week, which you can read here, and I will be writing the next awareness post over the weekend.

 I am going to write about our story and explain just how much this illness has affect all our lives.

-My Daughter was 12 years old when she became ill with this horrible illness, she had gone away on holiday with my parents on a Cruise (something my parents did with her every year).
-She came home and was really ill with what we thought was a virus.
+My Daughter was 12 years old when she became ill with this horrible illness.
+She had gone away on holiday with my parents on a Cruise (something my parents did with her every year).
+When She came home and was really ill with what we thought was a virus.
 She recovered and started her first year in Secondary school.
-She loved it, she settled in very well, had a lovely circle of friends and had started to enjoy a little bit of freedom, from going to school and back on her own by bus, and out shopping in town with her friends.
+She loved it, she settled in very well, had a lovely circle of friends and had started to enjoy a little bit of freedom.
+From going to school and back on her own by bus, and out shopping in town with her friends.

-Sadly, and looking back now, she never really recovered from returning home from holiday with her illness, she was not 100% and she would ring me or text me to ask me to pick her up after school as she felt unwell, or was too tired.
+Sadly, and looking back now, she never really recovered from returning home from holiday with her illness.
+She was not 100%.
+She would ring me or text me to ask me to pick her up after school as she felt unwell, or was too tired.
 We just put it down to her age, and settling in to her new school.
-She also got lectured about bedtime, we have always been strict on school nights and we just thought she was chatting to friends after lights out.
+She also got lectured about bedtime.
+We have always been strict on school nights and we just thought she was chatting to friends after lights out.

 A typical day in our house goes like this

 - Wake Up – see if C is awake (leave her if not as depends on what her night has been like).
-Once she is awake we have a little chat and see how she is, and then the task of what she can eat for breakfast.
+Once she is awake we have a little chat and see how she is.
+Then the task of what she can eat for breakfast.
 Usually is soft fruit, maybe yoghurt, banana smoothie or jelly (yes she has had jelly for breakfast)